yfosp/main-website/README.md

 - Fix bugs/minor issues
 - Automate process of this repo with GitHub actions

-## Status
+## Status 🌐
-- The community Website is fully developed as of 16/10/2022
+- The community website is fully developed as of 16/10/2022
 - We are still accepting enhancements/bug fixes to this community codebase till the end of Hacktoberfest 2022 (31st Oct)
 - In the meantime, don't forget to **follow me**, **star this repo** and **join/follow this organization**